Farama-Foundation/PettingZoo/docs/content/api.md

 `seed(seed=None)`: Reseeds the environment. `reset()` must be called after `seed()`, and before `step()`.

-`render(mode='human')`: Displays a rendered frame from the environment, if supported.
-Alternate render modes in the default environments are `'rgb_array'` which returns a numpy array and is supported by all environments outside of classic, and `'ansi'` which returns the strings printed (specific to classic environments).
+`render()`: Returns a rendered frame from the environment using render mode specified at initialization.
+In the case render mode is`'rgb_array'`, returns a numpy array, while with `'ansi'` returns the strings printed.
+There is no need to call `render()` with `human` mode.

 `close()`: Closes the rendering window.